 HOURS: Monday - Friday from 8:30 AM - 5:30 PM

-An important part of the PVSEC, Pittsburgh Veterinary Dermatology, was founded in August 2003, filling a void in veterinary dermatology services in the greater Pittsburgh area.
+An important part of PVSEC, Pittsburgh Veterinary Dermatology, was founded in August 2003, filling a void in veterinary dermatology services in the greater Pittsburgh area.
 The dermatology department provides the quality dermatological care your pets need, treating a variety of animals including dogs, cats and small and large pets.

-The dermatology department welcomes referrals and new appointments.
+We prefer but do not require a referral.
 Referral information should be faxed or called in by your primary care veterinarian to schedule your pet's appointment.

 Upon scheduling your pet's appointment, you will receive a comprehensive questionnaire in the mail.
 Please bring the completed questionnaire to your pet's initial consultation.
 This will provide us with a detailed overview of your pet's dermatologic history for diagnostic purposes.
 Our nursing staff is available at the time of your appointment should you have questions.